KC3PIB/WsjtxUtils/src/WsjtxUtils.WsjtxMessages/README.md

 var buffer = GC.AllocateArray<byte>(1500, false);
 var numberOfBytesWritten = message.WriteMessageTo(buffer);
 ```
-WsjtxMessages does not contain a server implementation to allow flexibility and use cases where no server or a custom server is required.
-A basic UDP server using [WsjtxUtils.WsjtxMessages](https://github.com/KC3PIB/WsjtxUtils/tree/main/src/WsjtxUtils.WsjtxMessages) is available with [WsjtxUtils.WsjtxUdpServer](https://github.com/KC3PIB/WsjtxUtils/tree/main/src/WsjtxUtils.WsjtxUdpServer).

 [WsjtxQsoParser](QsoParsing/WsjtxQsoParser.cs) is a utility class attempting to extract as much relevant QSO information from a WSJT-X [Decode](Messages/Decode.cs) packet.
 The returned [WsjtxQso](QsoParsing/WsjtxQso.cs) will have the state of the QSO in progress and callsigns, grid square, and report if available.
 ```csharp